Post-Kemalism: Post-post-Kemalism

 Aytürk suggested the term post-post-Kemalism, as the inadequacy of the post-Kemalist paradigm in understanding Turkey and diagnosing the problems has become apparent.
-He stated that although the period between 1908–1938 has been intensively studied, the leftist approaches, the Turkish right, and the Cold War in the period between 1950–1980 have not been studied in detail.
+He stated that although the period between 1908 and 1938 has been intensively studied, the leftist approaches, the Turkish right, and the Cold War in the period between 1950 and 1980 have not been studied in detail.
 He argued that part of the inadequacy in interpreting the history of Turkey was due to the omission of the establishment of the national security state during the period when nationalist-secularist governments were dominant.